Ovarian Cancer Statistics

 What is ovarian cancer?

-Ovarian cancer starts when cells in one or both ovaries, the fallopian tubes or the peritoneum grow and divide abnormally.
-Cancer of the fallopian tube was once thought to be rare, but recent research suggests that many ovarian cancers start in the fallopian tubes.
-There are many types of ovarian cancer, but the three most common types are epithelian (developing from cells on the outside of the ovary), germ cell (developing from cells that prodcue eggs) and stromal (developing from supporting tissues within the ovary).
+Ovarian cancer starts when cells in one or both ovaries grow and divide abnormally.
+Ovarian cancer can also start in the fallopian tubes or the peritoneum - tumors of these origins are not currently included in this fact sheet.
+There are many types of ovarian cancer, but the three most common types are epithelian (developing from cells on the outside of the ovary), germ cell (developing from cells that produce eggs) and stromal (developing from supporting tissues within the ovary).

 You can access further information about ovarian cancer, including risk factors, symptoms, diagnosis and treatment from Cancer Council Victoria.
 You can also call our trusted cancer nurses on 13 11 20 for support and to learn about our range of services for people affected by cancer.